Guidelines for Artist Applications

 “Mountaingrass” is the official festival of the Australasian Bluegrass and Old Time Music Association of Australia (ABOTMA).
 The festival aims to present performances of bluegrass and traditional old-time music, related workshops, and opportunities for attendees to share with each other through jamming and picking sessions.

-In 2018, Mountaingrass is to be held for the first time at the George Kerferd Hotel in the Mayday Hills precinct, Beechworth, Victoria, from 9-11 November, 2018.
+In 2019, Mountaingrass will be held for the second time at the George Kerferd Hotel in the Mayday Hills precinct, Beechworth, Victoria, from 8-10 November, 2019.

 Beechworth is an easy 3 hour drive from Melbourne, a 6 hour drive from Sydney, a 9.5 hours drive from Adelaide, and a four hour drive from Canberra.
 It is still a very long way from Brisbane and Perth but we welcome applications from all states of Australia and can arrange pickups from Albury Airport, which is 40 minutes away by road.